go-vela/site/content/administration/server/reference/_index.md

 This variable sets the default amount of concurrent builds a repo is allowed to run.

+In this context, concurrent builds refers to any `pending` or `running` builds for that repo.

+If the amount of concurrent builds for a repo matches the limit, then any new builds will be blocked from being created.

 The variable can be provided as an `integer`.

 {{% alert title="Note:" color="primary" %}}